tobybatch/kimai2/docs/updating.md

 BACK UP EVERYTHING.
 The database, the mounted volumes, everything.
 Please.
 Pretty please.

-While this process (almost) always works there can be errors and we really don't want you to loose any data.
+While this process (almost) always works there can be errors, and we really don't want you to lose any data.

 ## The apache image